young boy with a hula hoop will eventually learn he can only control what happens on the inside

 We’re in this together.

 If this resonated, I’d love to hear which platitude you’re wrestling with most.
-Leave a comment or share this with someone who needs permission to feel what they’re feeling.
+Leave a comment, contact me, or share this with someone who needs permission to feel what they’re feeling.

 Link copied!